NationalSecurityAgency/qgis-latlontools-plugin/readme.md

     * Decimal Degree: 38.959390&deg;, -95.265483&deg; / 38.959390, -95.265483 / 38.959390N, 95.265483 W (d.dddd, d.dddd)
     * Degree, Minute: 38&deg; 57.5634'N 95&deg; 15.92890'W (d m.mmmm, d m.mmmm)
-    * Degree, Minute: 3857.5634N 09515.92890W (ddmm.mmmm, ddmm.mmmm) - In this format there must be 2 digits for latitude degrees, and 3 digits for longitude degrees.
+    * Degree, Minute: 3857.5634N 09515.92890W (ddmm.mmmm, dddmm.mmmm) - In this format the degree digits need to be 0 padded using 2 digits for latitude, and 3 digits for longitude degrees.
     * Degree, Minute, Second: 38&deg;57'33.804"N, 95&deg;15'55.739"W (d m s.ssss, d m s.ssss)
-    * Degree, Minute, Second: 385733.804N 0951555.739W (ddmmss.ssss, dddmmss.ssss) - In this format there must be 2 digits for latitude degrees, and 3 digits for longitude degrees.
+    * Degree, Minute, Second: 385733.804N 0951555.739W (ddmmss.ssss, dddmmss.ssss) - In this format the degree digits need to be 0 padded with 2 digits for latitude, and 3 digits for longitude.
+    * Degree, Minute, Second: 004656S, 0093917E (ddmmss, dddmmss)- Notice the need for 0 padding in the decimal degree digits.
     * WKT: POINT(-95.265483 38.959390)
     * GeoJSON: {"type": "Point","coordinates": [-95.265483,38.959390]}
     * Example MGRS coordinate when **Zoom to Coordinate Type** is set to ***MGRS***: 15S UD 03704 14710